Designing the World’s most Sustainable Teaching and Research Laboratory

 The site of the Odum School of Ecology is at the intersection of two main pedestrian thoroughfares of the University of Georgia Campus.
 Our vision for this gateway connection is to increase the outreach of our and our neighboring schools’ work via the experience of just walking by.
 Cultural amenities unique to the function of the School of Ecology are readily accessible within the interior courtyard.

-'Building Species' The Odum School Facility will have six fundamental space typologies or species each having unique functional and comfort needs.
+'Building Species' The Odum School High Performance Building will have six fundamental space typologies or species each having unique functional and comfort needs.

 The building will operate on a carbon neutral basis that demonstrates appropriate demand and supply technologies at various scales.